 How many business execs do you know who are capable of eloquently explaining the main ten, or five, or even three major consumer trends shaping not only their own industry but the entire business arena?

 And how many CEOs can comfortably lay out a kick-ass plan of attack based on their understanding of the New Consumer?
-(No, Steve Jobs doesn't count! ;-)
+(No, Jeff Bezos doesn't count! ;-)

 To stick with consumer trends: the point of view you want to develop could be summed up by a succinct answer to the question: “What is the (short-term) future of consumerism?”
 To blow your colleagues away with your answer a few weeks from now, practice these 15 Trend Watching Tips, and re-read our STATUSPHERE Trend Briefing ;-)

 Establish your 'virtual trend research centre'

 Surely there's never been a more exciting time for eager trend watchers to be in business, soaking up the insights, the spottings, the reports, the live dispatches from the global consumer arena.
 In a world that's now fully connected, where countless smart professionals and amateurs are not only spotting, observing, thinking and innovating, but also putting their findings and insights online, for all to see, deliciously valuable resources are up for grabs, many of them free or dirt cheap.